alecrios/css-style-guide/README.md

 ### Meaningful and generic class names

-Classes that contain shorthand or unclear language are difficult to read, and classes that specify particular values as part of the name create the unnecessary burden of renaming if values change.
+Naming a class with shorthand or unclear language reduces readability; naming a class with a particular value creates the unnecessary burden of renaming the class if the value changes.

 ``` css
 /* Wrong */